 Customer Insights, Segmentation, and Moments That Matter

-Cigna’s Customer-Centricity Ambassadors
+Cigna’s Customer Centricity Ambassadors

-Their efforts drive changes that help to differentiate Cigna in the marketplace, add value at the key moments that matter most to our customers, and position us to deliver on our brand promise.
+Ambassadors are invaluable to our enterprise as their efforts drive changes that help to differentiate Cigna in the marketplace, add value at the key moments that matter most to our customers, and position us to deliver on our brand promise.

-Working with Vendors
+Working with Clients